alshival/gpt-discord-bot/README.md

 Note that data privacy laws may come into play, such as Q&A bots for legal or medical documents.
 For these, a self-hosted solution rather than discord would be required.

+The basic bot doesn't remember conversations.
+Note further that `!chatGPTturbo` may take a few seconds to run.

+[**Update 2023-05-15:** `gpt_discord_bot_v2.py` is our good ol' `gpt_discord_bot.py`, but with a SQLite3 database for memory storage.
+This bot DOES remember.
+It currently remembers the past 4 interactions, though this can be adjusted in the code.
+Discord has a 2,000 character limit, so that is your input limit.
+Note that this does not check for token limits, as the tiktokens package was not working properly on my chromebook, and including historical messages could lead you to hitting against this limit.]

 # Usage
 To use `text-davinci-002` in Discord, type `!chatGPT` before your request.